 The diminishing step adopt the step size $\eta^r$ such that $\eta^r>\eta^{r+1}$ and $\sum_{r=0}^{\infty}\eta^r=\infty$.
 A typical choice is $\eta^r=C/(r+1)$, where $C$ is a constant that can be adjusted to suit different problems.

-\subsubsection{Armijo Step}
+\subsection{Armijo Step}

-Let $f(\cdot)$ denote the objective function we want to maximize.
+Let $f(\cdot)$ denote the objective function we want to minimize.
 The Armijo principle chooses the step size $\eta^r$ by the following steps (we denote the approximate gradient as $G^N$ and the ascent direction as $d^r$) in algorithm \ref{algo::armijo}

 Note that the hyperparameter $\sigma$ can be $0$ in our problem.
 When $\sigma=0$, the armijo step size ensure that the objective function descent in an approximate context.
 We also show the special meaning when $\sigma=0$ in Proposition \ref{prop::converge-stationary-armijo}.